-Now, some major UK banks offer cash back debit cards, UK wide, giving you the chance to earn some money back on your day to day spending.
+Most major UK banks these days offer cashback debit cards giving you the chance to earn some money on your day-to-day spending and bills.

-Whenever you spend money using your debit card details of your transaction are logged by your bank, including how much you’ve spent, which shop you were in and when you spent the money.
+Whenever you use your debit card, details of your transaction are logged by your bank, including how much you’ve spent, which shop you were in and when you spent the money.

-Some banks have extended their cashback offers to other current account transactions, including direct debits and standing orders - so you can earn money back on things like your utility bills and council tax.
+Plenty of providers have also extended their cashback offers to other current account transactions, including direct debits and standing orders, meaning you can earn money back on things like your utility bills and council tax.

 Royal Bank of Scotland

-The easiest way to check where you can cash in is by looking at the terms and conditions of your current account by visiting your bank's website.
+The easiest way to check where you can cash in is by looking at the terms and conditions of your current account by visiting your bank’s website.

-Finally, the Santander 123 account gives you cashback on your household bills paid using your direct debits.
-You'll get 1% back on your council tax and water bills, 2% back on utilities and 3% back on mobile, landline, broadband and digital TV payments.
+For instance, the Santander 123 account gives you cashback on your household bills paid using your direct debits.
+You get 3% on water bills and 2% on energy.

 While current account cashback is a nice bonus and worth taking advantage of if you can, it should not be the only reason you move your bank account.

-If you need an overdraft you will be better off finding an account that gives you the cheapest borrowing possible, equally if you hold a large credit balance in your current account you should consider accounts that pay you interest.
+If you need an overdraft, you will be better off finding an account that gives you an interest-free offer for small amounts.
+Equally, if you hold a large credit balance in your current account, you should consider accounts that pay you interest.
 Switching bonuses can be worth hundreds of pounds, which is another factor to consider.